tongshengng/n8n-slack-socket-mode/README.md

   <img src="https://cdn.worldvectorlogo.com/logos/slack-new-logo.svg" width="100" alt="Slack logo">
 </div>

-This is an n8n community node that lets you use Slack Socket Mode in your n8n workflows.
-It enables real-time event processing from Slack without requiring public URLs for webhooks.
+This is an n8n community node that enables real-time Slack event processing using Socket Mode with an intelligent publish-subscribe pattern.
+It allows you to listen to Slack events in real-time without requiring public URLs for webhooks, making it perfect for local development and secure environments.

-Since the current integration of Slack in n8n only supports webhooks, this node allows you to use the Slack Socket Mode to listen to events in your Slack workspace in real-time, even in local development environments.
+**Key Features:**
+- 🚀 **Real-time event processing** via Slack Socket Mode
+- 🔄 **Intelligent pub-sub pattern** prevents message loss with multiple connections
+- 🛡️ **No webhook URLs required** - perfect for local development and secure environments
+- ⚡ **Connection pooling** for optimal resource usage
+- 🎯 **Advanced filtering** with regex pattern matching
+- 📱 **Multiple event types** - messages, mentions, reactions, and more

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.